RetiaLLC/usb-nugget-docs-site/content/en/docs/guides/write-first-payload.md

 <img src="/images/payload.gif" title="Payload Image"/>
 <br /><br />

-The USB Nugget supports Nugget Script, making it easy to create your first payload!
+The USB Nugget supports CatScratch, making it easy to create your first payload!

-If you need inspiration, you can find a list of Nugget Script payloads on the [Hak5 GitHub repository](https://github.com/hak5/usbrubberducky-payloads).
+If you need inspiration, you can find a list of payloads on the Hak5 GitHub repository](https://github.com/hak5/usbrubberducky-payloads), which can be converted to CatScratch with our [converter tool](https://github.com/RetiaLLC/Nugget_Tools).

-To get started, let's review the full list of Nugget Script commands the USB Nugget supports.
+To get started, let’s review the full list of CatScratch commands the USB Nugget supports.

-### Nugget Script Payload Structure
+### CatScratch Payload Structure

-When composing a Nugget Script payload, commands are executed line by line.
+When writing a CatScratch payload, commands are executed line by line.
 It's also possible to press multiple keys at the same time by putting commands on the same line!

 To write out a piece of text, type TYPE in all caps.
 See the example below for how this works:
 | Example        | Result                                             |